 The Social Security disability process can frustrate the most patient applicant.
-Not only does the process take months to reach a conclusion, but the Social Security Administration (SSA) also denies a majority initial claims.
+Not only does the process take months to reach a conclusion, but the Social Security Administration (SSA) also denies a majority of initial claims.

 If you want to avoid the appeals process, you have to submit persuasive medical records for Social Security.
 The Social Security disability forms you need to have your doctor fill out are SSA-827, physical RFC, mental RFC, your test results and a letter of recommendation.

 Medical records represent the most influential type of evidence when it comes to getting your Social Security disability claim approved by the SSA.
 In fact, providing proper and sufficient medical evidence can be one of, if not, the most important signs your disability claim will be approved.